Queens-Rocket-Engineering-Team/avionics-propulsion-integration/Datasheets/README.md

 - ESP32 MCU
 - any interfaced hardware (sensors, CAN transceiver, etc.)
 - software docs (external libs, etc.)

-- documentation can be found on the <a href="https://www.notion.so/native/qret-ohyeah/Propulsion-Integration-Projects-261401792b9b805eae9ad54960dac8c4?deepLinkOpenNewTab=true">Notion<a/>
+- more documentation/notes/research can be found on the <a href="https://www.notion.so/native/qret-ohyeah/Propulsion-Integration-Projects-261401792b9b805eae9ad54960dac8c4?deepLinkOpenNewTab=true">Notion<a/>